 It is our belief that every child can achieve personal excellence.
 Our task is to ensure they all do.
 All children are individuals and our teaching acknowledges this by including class work, small group work, individual work and independent study.

 We deliver a broad and balanced curriculum, which not only provides essential knowledge and skills, but also promotes important spiritual, moral, social and cultural beliefs.
-In essence we aim to prepare all pupils to be well-balanced citizens who live in an ever changing and demanding world with high aspirations for themselves and others.
+In essence, we aim to prepare all pupils to be well-balanced citizens who live in an ever changing and demanding world with high aspirations for themselves and others.

 We follow the most current National Curriculum which was revised and updated in 2014.